Darlington Borough Council

 PCI Compliance for the public sector

-“As an public-facing organization, it is imperative that the council offers a choice of communication channels that consumers can use to access the services they need” confirms Katie Ellison, Systems Administrator.
+“As an public-facing organisation, it is imperative that the council offers a choice of communication channels that consumers can use to access the services they need” confirms Katie Ellison, Systems Administrator.

 “Our contact centre is the first point of contact for all of our services; our contact centre team handles all enquiries or puts callers in touch with specialist teams.
 This can be everything from setting up garden waste collection subscriptions to paying parking fines; calls are very varied.